+Editor’s note: It is FFS how and which entity to determine the minimum value of the Session AMBR.

 Step 2: MFBR for the GBR flows shall be reduced until it reaches GFBR such that actualUESliceAMBR does not exceed the maximumUESliceAMBR.
+If there are multiple GBR flows, the GBR flows shall be chosen in the order of ARP as candidates for reduction in MFBR.
 If actualUESliceAMBR still exceeds maximumUESliceAMBR then